UniMoCo: Unified Modality Completion for Robust Multi-Modal Embeddings: Evaluation

-\minisection{Modality-Completion Module} To thoroughly examine the design choices for our modality-completion module, we conduct comprehensive evaluations of UniMoCo implemented on Phi-3.5V models.
-We compare various architectural variants, including configurations with and without padding tokens as well as additional vision encoders as proposed in Section~\ref{sec:arch}.
+To thoroughly examine the design choices for our modality-completion module, we compare various architectural variants including configurations with and without padding tokens as well as additional vision encoders as proposed in Section~\ref{sec:arch}.

 Table~\ref{tab:ablation} reveals that simply using a single T2I model without proper modifications leads to significant performance degradation.
 This occurs because the T2I model produces output embeddings with lengths corresponding to the input query text.
 In typical scenarios where query texts rarely exceed 40 tokens, this produces short pseudo visual embeddings that must be matched against real image embeddings containing at least 576 patch tokens.
-Such significant length discrepancy creates substantial challenges for computing meaningful similarity between these representations.
-To resolve this, we propose a padding strategy using optimized prompts and dummy tokens to align the T2I model's input length with real image token counts, producing more representative pseudo visual embeddings.
+Such significant length discrepancy creates challenges for computing meaningful similarity between these representations.
+Our padding strategy using optimized prompts and dummy tokens to align the T2I model's input length with real image token counts can generate more representative pseudo visual embeddings.
 As shown in Table~\ref{tab:ablation}, this approach consistently enhances performance across all modality combinations by better leveraging the T2I model's latent capabilities.

-Since pseudo visual embeddings still differ from their real counterparts, employing a dedicated vision encoder to process these embeddings yields additional gains (improving the overall score from 53.6 to 55.4).
-However, this improvement is outweighed by the gains from padding (55.4 vs. 57.4) due to the persistent issue of dimensional mismatch within the T2I processing pipeline.
+Since pseudo visual embeddings still differ from their real counterparts, employing a dedicated vision encoder to process these embeddings yields additional gains (53.6 to 55.4).
+However, this gain is outweighed by padding (55.4 vs. 57.4) due to the persistent issue of dimensional mismatch within the T2I processing pipeline.

-Furthermore, the synergistic combination of both techniques yields superior improvements over the baseline, particularly for the $(\text{T}+\text{I},\text{T}+\text{I})$ and $(\text{T},\text{T}+\text{I})$ tasks that heavily depend on robust modality completion.
-These results validate our approach's capability to effectively align diverse modality combinations while maintaining robust performance across different tasks.
+Furthermore, the synergistic combination of both techniques yields superior improvements over the baseline, particularly for the $(\mathrm{T}+\mathrm{I},\mathrm{T}+\mathrm{I})$ and $(\mathrm{T},\mathrm{T}+\mathrm{I})$ tasks that heavily depend on robust modality completion.
+These results validate our approach's capability to effectively align diverse modality combinations with robust performance.